YaqiangCao/seqFlow/README.md

 ---
 ## Notebook
-Some analysis tutorials and steps example and explanation, copy the idea from [HOMER](http://homer.ucsd.edu/homer/ngs/).
+Some analysis tutorials and step examples and explanation, copy the idea from [HOMER](http://homer.ucsd.edu/homer/ngs/).